mynamedurell/Portfolio/README.md

 Hello world!
 My name is Durell Smiley and i'm a senior DCD major at Coastal Carolina University.
 I am currently planning on graduating in the Fall semester and hope to get a job in my field soon after.
 I'm interested in advertising, coding and social media branding so hopefully i can find a job relating to that in the future.
 My interests outside of DCD include playing video games, collecting shoes, and playing with my dog.

+## About My Future

+My career aspirations are pretty varied because i'm such an open minded person and am open to many new things.
+While I don't have a specific job that i'm currently looking for, I'd be happy to at least get a job close to my field.
+I currently work at Walmart and thats nowhere close to anything related to DCD so my mindset regarding that is its only up from here.
+My current hope is that whatever internship I land, I end up liking it and hopefully get a position with them so fingers crossed.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for